Master the thirteen habits of cockroach startups and position yourself for success. Massive success.

 Google and Facebook morphed from cockroach startups to super unicorns.
 And they both did this from focusing on their offering.

-For Google, it’s all about experience and speed, as shared in this article:
+For Google, it’s all about experience and speed.

 When you speed up service, people become more engaged – and when people become more engaged, they click and buy more.

-For Facebook, it’s also all about experience and speed, as shared in this article.
+For Facebook, it’s also all about experience and speed.

 Two former cockroach startups that morphed into super unicorns.
 And both companies knew that their offering is everything and the only thing.